-A new national grant scheme for companies with up to 250 employees will assist them in recruiting their first apprentice aged 16 to 24.
+A national grant scheme for companies with up to 1000 employees will assist them in recruiting their first ever or first in the last 12 months apprentice aged 16 to 24.
 The AGE scheme will continue until January 2014.

-The grant will be given to 40,000 eligible employers.
-While most of them are expected to recruit one apprentice, up to 3 grants can be paid to one employer, subject to the employer’s upfront commitment to the total number of apprentices to take on.
+The grant is available on a first come first served basis to eligible employers.
+While most of them are expected to recruit one apprentice, up to 10 grants can be paid to one employer, subject to the employer’s upfront commitment to the total number of apprentices to take on.

-Large employers are not eligible for support through this incentive, but small and medium-sized companies within their supply chain are encouraged to use the grant.
+Large employers (more than 1000 employees) are not eligible for support through this incentive, but small and medium-sized companies within their supply chain are encouraged to use the grant.

 Contact: Mary Castledine